BedrockPlus/MagicMethodDocs/README.md

  - It isn't experimental like public variables.

 ❌ Cons:
- - Most servers have anticheats built in to stop you from accesing others data.
+ - Most servers have anticheats built in to stop you from accessing others data.
  - It is difficult to learn.
  - It will spontaneously break without much warning.